Père David's deer: Population

 In Neolithic times, the milus range extended across much of China proper.
 Archaeologists have found milu antlers at settlements from the Liao River in the north to Jiangsu and Zhejiang Province and across the Yellow and Yangtze River Basins in Shaanxi and Hunan Province.
 According to official data, the total population of the species has exceeded 8,000 in China.
 Milu is also under first-class state protection in China.
-In 1985, China Biodiversity Conservation and Green Development Foundation (CBCGDF) was established to help receive 22 Père David's deer from the Marquess of Tavistock of Woburn Abbey, England as a gift to return to their ancestral soil.
+In 1985, China Biodiversity Conservation and Green Development Foundation (CBCGDF) was established to help receive 22 Père David's deer from the Marquess of Tavistock of Woburn Abbey, England, as a gift to return to their ancestral soil.

 Extirpation in China

+The last known wild herd was on Hainan Island.
+It was still present in 1868 when two skins were purchased by Robert Swinhoe.
+The exact date of the extinction of the Hainan Island population is unknown with ambiguous references suggesting its possible it survived into the 20th century.

-In the late 19th century, the world's only herd belonged to Tongzhi, the Emperor of China.
+In the late 19th century a captive herd belonged to Tongzhi, the Emperor of China.
 The herd was maintained in the Nanyuan Royal Hunting Garden in Nan Haizi, near Peking.
-In 1895, one of the walls of the hunting garden was destroyed by a heavy flood of the Yongding River, and most of the deer escaped and some of them were killed and eaten by starving peasants.
-Fewer than thirty Père David's deer remained in the garden.
-Then in 1900, during the Boxer Rebellion, the garden was occupied by troops from the German Empire and all the remaining deer were shot and eaten by the soldiers, leaving the Père David's deer extirpated in its native China.
-A few of the deer had been legally obtained by the French and British Missions in Beijing and transported to various European zoos for exhibition and breeding.
+In 1895, one of the walls of the hunting garden was destroyed by a heavy flood of the Yongding River and "the starving peasants, made homeless by the same flood, killed and ate every animal in sight, including all the Milus [deer]".
 After the extirpation of the Chinese population in 1900, the English nobleman Herbrand Russell, 11th Duke of Bedford, was instrumental in saving the species.
 He acquired the few remaining deer from European zoos and formed a breeding herd in the deer park at his home at Woburn Abbey in Bedfordshire.
+The herd started with 18 deer of which 11 were able to breed.

 Threatened again by both World Wars, the species survived largely due to the efforts of Bedford and his son Hastings, later 12th Duke of Bedford.
 The current world population, now found in zoos around the world, stems from the Woburn Abbey herd.
-Only three founders (1 male, two females) from the Berlin Zoo contributed to the current population of more than 5,000.